 We will therefore look at ways to record not only tenant participation activity, but how that activity has impacted upon the Association.
-We recognise that being able to demonstrate real influence is important in sustaining tenant participation and we can do this by monitoring the responses to all of our tenant and other customer satisfaction surveys, results from our annual registered tenants organisation satisfaction survey and so on.
+We recognise that being able to demonstrate real influence is important in sustaining tenant participation and we can do this by monitoring the responses to all of our tenant and other customer satisfaction surveys, interactions and meetings with our registered tenants organisations and so on.

-Tenant involvement and its impact is also considered as part of the self-assurance process to which all tenants are invited to participate in (September 2020 ChitChat).
+Tenant involvement and its impact is also considered as part of the self-assurance process to which all tenants are invited to participate in (September 2021 ChitChat).

-18. Review of the Strategy
+17. Review of the Strategy

-The next review is due in September 2021.
+The next review is due in September 2024.
+We are moving this to the usual 3-yearly cycle as we are going to adopt a meaningful Action Plan which will be reviewed quarterly by the Management Committee.
 Please do not hesitate to contact our Communications Officer if you have any comments or suggestions for improvement for the next edition.